ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/conditionals.md

 Lastly, when total is 9, it goes:" Is it "true" that 9 is less than 7?

 No. Next, is it true that 9 is equal to 7?
 No. Next, is it true that 9 is equal to 8?
 No. Since none of those are true, execute the else and print the line `Hot!
 Hot!
 Hot!`.

+An `if` block has:

+* One `if` statement whose instructions are executed only if the statement is **true**
+* Zero or more `else if` statements whose instructions are executed only if the statement is **true**
+* Zero or one `else` statement whose instructions are executed if no if nor else if statements were **true**

+Only one section of the if / else if / else structure can have its instructions run.
+If the if is true, for instance, CFML will never look at the else if.
+Once one block executes, that’s it.